 Just like puzzle pieces that get worn around the edges, muscles and joints and necks and shoulders can get damaged as well.
 This can be through disease, age, surgeries, and many other reasons.
 Discovering what needs help is through the skill of evaluating movement.

 The excitement for me comes with the planning of how to help my patients.
-I develop a step-by-step program of corrective exercises and movement strategies to work on the issues I discovered during the evaluation.
+I develop a personal, step-by-step program of corrective exercises and movement strategies to work on the issues I discover during the evaluation.